 - Paved walking trail around the lake

 - Additional restrooms on the south side of the park

 Additionally, the City has partnered with the St. Louis-based not-for-profit Unlimited Play to help design and build an inclusive playground, Hawk's Nest, at Hawk Ridge Park.
 Learn more about how you can help make this playground for children and adults of ALL abilities a reality here.

 T.B.
 Hanna Station

 Located at 214 S Washington St, T.B.
 Hanna Station is home to the Original Town Farmers Market (Tuesdays, 4-7 p.m., June-September) and several community events throughout the year, including the Mayor's Tree Lighting.
 The park features The Depot- a large covered pavilion, big shade trees and picnic tables.
-Construction will begin in 2018 to add a new inclusive playground and sprayground.
+Construction is anticipated to begin fall 2019 to add a new inclusive playground and sprayground.
 Anticipated completion is summer 2020.
-The park will also get an ice rink and other park improvements.
+The park will also get an ice rink and permanent restroom.

 Moon Valley Park

 Located at 500 Chestnut Circle, Moon Valley Park features green space, a playground, shelter house and restroom on 18.5 acres.
 Hours of operation: Dawn to 11 p.m.

 Located on 3.88 acres on the western end of Sierra Drive in Ward Park Place subdivision, Ward Park received playground equipment and a paved walking trail in 2011.
 Hours of operation: Dawn to 11 p.m.